stan-dev/design-docs/designs/0027-adjoint-ode.md

 hand side.
 The types ```T1, T2, ...``` can be any type, but they must match the types of the matching arguments of ```f```.

+The buest guesses based on preliminary experiments for the remaining tuning parameters are then set as

+- same relative tolerance in all problems
+- `abs_tol_f = abs_tol / 100`
+- `abs_tol_b = abs_tol / 10`
+- `abs_tol_q = abs_tol`
+- $250$ steps between checkpoints
+- bdf solver for forward and backward solve
+- polynomial method for forward function approximation

 # Drawbacks
 [drawbacks]: #drawbacks